 Workers and employers pay for Social Security through mandatory contributions under the Federal Insurance Contributions Act (FICA).
-Workers and employers each pay 6.2 percent of earnings up to an annual cap, which is \$128,400 in 2018.
-Of the 6.2 percent of earnings that workers and employers each pay into Social Security, 5.015 percent goes into the OASI Trust Fund and 1.185 percent goes into the DI Trust Fund.
+Workers and employers each pay 6.2 percent of earnings up to an annual cap, which is \$132,900 in 2019.
+During 2018, of the 6.2 percent of earnings that workers and employers each paid into Social Security, 5.015 percent went into the OASI Trust Fund and 1.185 percent went into the DI Trust Fund.
 The Bipartisan Budget Act of 2015 set these rates effective for the period January 1, 2016 through December 31, 2018.
-After 2018, the allocation of Social Security payroll contributions will revert to what it had been since 2000: 0.9 percent to the DI Trust Fund, and the remaining 5.3 percent to OASI.
+From 2019 onward, the allocation of Social Security payroll contributions will revert to what it had been since 2000: 0.9 percent to the DI Trust Fund, and the remaining 5.3 percent to OASI.
 Self-employed workers pay both the employee and the employer share and can deduct the employer share from their taxable income.
-Higher-income beneficiaries pay income taxes on part of their benefits.
-Part of this income-tax revenue goes to the Social Security trust funds, and part goes to the Medicare Hospital Insurance Trust Fund.3 Interest on Social Security's reserves provides an additional source of program income.
-The reserves are invested in special-obligation U.S. Treasury bonds, which earned an effective interest rate of 3.0 percent in 2017.4 Worker and employer contributions accounted for about 88 percent of trust fund income in 2017, while interest on reserves accounted for about 9 percent, and income taxes paid by beneficiaries accounted for about 4 percent (Figure 1).5
+Higherincome beneficiaries pay income taxes on part of their benefits.
+Part of this income-tax revenue goes to the Social Security trust funds, and part goes to the Medicare Hospital Insurance Trust Fund.2 Interest on Social Security's reserves provides an additional source of program income.
+The reserves are invested in special-obligation U.S. Treasury bonds, which earned an effective interest rate of 2.9 percent in 2018.3 Worker and employer contributions accounted for about 88.2 percent of trust fund income in 2018, while interest on reserves accounted for about 8.3 percent, and income taxes paid by beneficiaries accounted for about 3.5 percent (Figure 1).4